Binning

 auto myQuantityFunctor = [] ALPAKA_FN_ACC(auto const& worker, auto const& domainInfo, ...) -> returnType

 This option makes it evident that the binning is more than just about creating histograms.
-While histograms are a common use case, the binning plugin allows for the accumulation of various quantities within bins and not just noting the frequencies of occurrences.
-This means that users can define custom quantities to be accumulated in each bin, such as charge, energy, momentum, or any other property of interest.
-The flexibility of the functor description enables users to specify exactly what and how they want to accumulate data in the bins.
-For example, you might want to accumulate the total charge of particles within each bin, or the average kinetic energy of particles in a specific region.
-The deposited quantity functor provides the mechanism to calculate and return these values, which are then accumulated in the corresponding bins during the simulation.
-By default the deposited quantity is added for each bin, but this is configurable by the user by setting an accumulate operation.
+While histograms are a common use case, the binning plugin allows for using various binary operations to combine various quantities within bins and not just noting the frequencies of occurrences.
+This means that users can define custom quantities to be combined in each bin, such as charge, energy, momentum, or any other property of interest.
+The flexibility of the functor description enables users to specify exactly what and how they want to combine data in the bins.
+For example, you might want to combine the total charge of particles within each bin, or the average kinetic energy of particles in a specific region.
+The deposited quantity functor provides the mechanism to calculate and return these values, which are then combined in the corresponding bins during the simulation.
+By default the deposited quantity is added for each bin, but this is configurable by the user by setting a binary operation for the reduce.

 Extra Data